 5. Best White Glove Service – S-Cape Plus 2.0

 The bed has Wallhugger technology which means that the bed moves with you as the center.
 Other beds tend to move you forward when you adjust the bed, but this one glides you back.
 This allows your nightstand to be in reach no matter what position you choose.
-The bed also features similar technology to the 9T and 8 Series, and it has under the bed lighting, USB chargers and massage options.
+The bed also features similar technology to the 9T and No products found., and it has under the bed lighting, USB chargers and massage options.
 It does have a unique emergency power down feature, which allows the bed to go flat if the power ever goes out.

 Finally, it has a 25-years total warranty, showing that this company clearly believes in their product and they have confidence in it.

 - White glove delivery – the bed is delivered and set up in your house in a spot of your choosing, all within the cost of the purchase

 - Wallhugger technology- you can adjust your position but your bed doesn’t put you too far or too close to your nightstand